Shoulder Pain Treatment/ Impingement

 A/C ligament tear: An injury to the acromio-clavicular ligament that connects your collarbone to your shoulderblade.
 Often known as a shoulder separation.
 This may be caused by a fall on an outstretched arm.

-Oakland chiropractor treats shoulder pain with Active Release Techniques
+Shoulder pain treatment with Active Release Techniques:

 In order to formulate a treatment plan, your chiropractor must first diagnose your pain correctly.